 For students, UGY will offer a good opportunity to follow either a full program or part of a program abroad.
 Since the level of education will be the same for both UG and UGY, there can be assured that if you follow your courses in Yantai, the value of your diploma does not diminish.
 For staff it will offer the opportunity to do research with different partners and colleagues and teach in a different setting.
 As well as for the students, this could be a very valuable experience for all our staff, hopefuly increasing their teaching abilities and forging some great connections in one of the fastest growing knowledge economies of the world.

-The first prepatory year in Yantai is set to start on September 1, 2017.
-In 2018 the first degree programmes will be introduced.
-Currently the programmes that are planned to start in 2018 are: BSc Chemistry, BSc Industrial Engineering & Management, BSc Life Science & Technology (Molecular Life Science Track), BSc Mathematics, MSc Chemical Engineering and MSc Biomedical Engineering.
+The start of the project is set on September 1, 2017.
+This would introduce the preparatory year, in which all preparations for moving the first degree programmes to Yantai can be done.
+Then in 2018 the first degree programmes will be introduced at UGY.
+The 6 programmes set to be first to introduced in Yantai are BSc Chemistry, BSc Industrial Engineering & Management, BSc Life Science & Technology (Molecular Life Science Track), BSc Mathematics, MSc Chemical Engineering and MSc Biomedical Engineering.

-Construction will take place in two phases.
-The first phase consists of setting up the left part of the Feringaborg on parking P5 (up to September 2018).
-There will be a connection made with the Nijenborgh 4 at building NB 5116.
-After the first phase is done, the first institutes will move to the new building.
-Then the first part of Nijenborgh 4 will be demolished and the second part of the Feringaborg will be constructed in its place (September 2019 – April 2021).
-After finishing the Feringaborg all institutes and education will move and Nijenborgh 4 will be demolished.
-This final stage is planned to finish in March 2022.
+The construction of the building will take place in two phases.
+The first phase consists of building the left part of the Feringa Building on parking P5 (up to September 2018).
+The building will then be connected to the Nijenborgh.
+After the first phase is completed, some of the research institutes can move to the new building.
+After the move, the first part of the Nijenborgh can be demolished, to make place for the second part of the Feringa Building (September 2019 – April 2021).
+After the new building is finished, the remaining research institutes and the programs will move and the remaining buildings of the Nijenborgh will be demolished.
+The final stage is planned to finish in March 2022.